 As the plant-based food movement gains popularity, meat substitutes are becoming increasingly

 refined in both quality and flavor.
 Seitan is a time-honored meat substitute that’s made from wheat gluten, so pending you don’t have gluten sensitivity, it’s a great option for making mock meat tacos or vegan pho.

 You can also get creative with textured vegetable protein (TVP), which is made from soy flour and easily blends into recipes that use ground meat, like sloppy joes.
-Then of course here’s tofu and tempeh, which we swear is delicious if prepared with a little savvy.
+Then of course there’s tofu and tempeh, which we swear is delicious if prepared with a little savvy.
 More recently, jackfruit has gained traction as the shreddable pieces mimic pulled pork, chicken, or beef in texture.
 However, with scarcely any protein at all—about 3 grams per cup—it is not a preferred protein substitute.

 Get Inspired By Different Cuisines

 Many cuisines are vegetarian and vegan friendly, so they’re great to explore for inspiration on how to infuse your meals with the coveted umami flavor that meat usually brings.
-Take Indian food, which uses fragrant spices and punchy sauces to dress-up its myriad of meat-free dishes, like Gobhi chana tikka masala and potato-stuffed samosas.
+Take Indian food, which uses fragrant spices and punchy sauces to dress up its myriad meat-free dishes, like Gobhi chana tikka masala and potato-stuffed samosas.
 Or Israeli cuisine, which thanks to kosher food rules, often forgoes meat in its dishes.
-Start by making the profusely popular falafel sandwich.
+Start by making the popular falafel sandwich.
 Then move on to sprinkling za’atar on nearly everything—from baked butternut squash to roasted carrots.